| mail: Bill Thayer |

 I'll probably also put the Latin onsite at some point, but not urgently: it's already online at Forum Romanum.

-Loeb Classical Library, Harvard University Press, vol. XX, 1923; Latin text with facing English translation by W. A. Falconer.
-It is in the public domain pursuant to the 1978 revision of the U.S. Copyright Code.
-Copyright has lapsed because it was not renewed at the appropriate time, which would have been in 1950 or 1951.
-(Details here.)
+Loeb Classical Library, Harvard University Press, vol. XX, 1923; Latin text with facing English translation by W[illiam] A[rmistead] Falconer.
+It is in the public domain pursuant to the 1978 revision of the U. S. Copyright Code.
+Copyright has lapsed because the copyright expired in 1951 and was not renewed at the appropriate time, which would have been that year or the year before.
+(Details here on the copyright law involved.)

-As usual, I've retyped the text rather than scanning it: not only to minimize errors prior to proofing, but as an opportunity for me to become intimately familiar with the work, an exercise which I heartily recommend.
+As usual, I've retyped the text rather than scanning it: not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with the work, an exercise I heartily recommend.
 (Well-meaning attempts to get me to scan text, if successful, would merely turn me into some kind of machine: gambit declined.)

-is a link to the corresponding section of the English translation, opening in another window; in the English text, each Vatican flag
+Wherever I have both the original text and the translation onsite: in the Latin text, each American flag is a link to the corresponding section of the English translation, opening in another window; in the English text, each Vatican flag is a link to the corresponding section of the Latin text, opening in another window.

 The notes in the translation are included here; and although on the Latin side, the Loeb edition provides no comprehensive apparatus criticus, it occasionally marks a variant or a crux: I'll be including these as well.